zachlim98/catbook/_posts/2020-12-21-covid19-speech-analysis.md

 # Introduction

 I learnt about [tidytext](www.tidytextmining.com/) awhile ago and thought it was such a neat framework.
 The essential idea behind it was that you could perform text mining/sentiment analysis using `dplyr` and "tidy" dataframes.
-So, I just **had** to try out!
-I looked around for awhile to find things to perform this exploration and finally settled on Singapore Prime Minister Lee's Covid-19 related speeches - thought it might be fun to see how that changed over time.
+So, I just **had** to try it out!
+I looked around for awhile to find things to perform this exploration on and finally settled on Singapore Prime Minister Lee's Covid-19 related speeches - thought it might be fun to see how that changed over time.
 As always, a tl;dr to get things going.

 (*a side note here: this was a rather basic and easy introduction to tidytext but it really is a much more powerful package and a lot more (which I plan to write on when I have more time) can be done with it*)